 NIAS-Lorentz Theme-Group Fellowships

-A NIAS-Lorentz Theme Group (NLTG) is an international group of either three or five researchers who do cutting-edge research that bridges the divide between the humanities and/or social sciences and the natural and/or technological sciences.
+A NIAS-Lorentz Theme Group (NLTG) is an international group of three researchers who do cutting-edge research that bridges the divide between the humanities and/or social sciences and the natural and/or technological sciences.
+The submission deadline of the Pre-Proposals was 1 September 2023.
+The deadline for the selected Main Proposals and all Individual Applications is Monday January 8 2024.

 The NIAS-Lorentz Theme Group is:

-- An international group of NLTG members made up of either: a) 3 persons for 5 consecutive months, or b) 5 persons for 3 consecutive months.
-The NLTG coordinator can apply for a NLTG in either the first or second semester of the academic year.
+- An international group of NLTG members made up of 3 persons for 5 consecutive months.
+The NLTG coordinator can apply for a NLTG in the second semester (February – June) of the academic year.

 How to Apply

 A NIAS-Lorentz Theme Group is initiated by the coordinator.
-The coordinator has at least 5 years of postdoctoral research experience and is affiliated with a Dutch research institution.
-Researchers from abroad may also coordinate the NLTG provided they apply together with a researcher who is based in the Netherlands (co-coordinator).
+The coordinator has at least 3 years of postdoctoral research experience and is affiliated to a university or research institution.

-- NLTG fellowships (3x5mth) include accommodation (or local travel expenses), lunches, study, research facilities (computer, library services etc).
+- NLTG fellowships include subsidized accommodation (or local travel expenses), lunches, study, research facilities (computer, library services etc).
 International scholars are eligible for one return ticket to NIAS.

-For more information about what a fellowship entails, see practical matters.
+- For more information about what a fellowship entails, see practical matters.
+Here you find important information on funding, rental rates, participation and more.

 Coordinators should submit a short NLTG Pre-Proposal for preliminary review.
 The Pre-Proposal is no more than three pages containing: